 “Runner’s face” is getting an upgrade.
 At one time, the term “runner’s face” was originally thought to come from “the repetitive pounding and bouncing of running pulled on the face leading to a facial appearance that was gaunt, extraordinarily thin, and sagging,” says , a board-certified dermatologist and former ultra-marathoner.
-But the motion of running isn’t actually to blame for this look.
+But the motion of running is not actually to blame for this look.

 Spending time outdoors can be a good thing, too much time can lead to repercussion.

 So while spending time outdoors breathing in fresh air can be a good thing, too much time can lead to repercussion.
 “Skin can also burn from the wind, increasing one’s risk for skin cancer in addition to premature aging of the skin,” says Board-certified Dermatologist, “Chronic windburn damages the skin [and] leads to dryness and irritation to the skin, which can lead to cosmetic changes resulting in premature aging of the skin,” she notes, adding that windburn coupled with sunburn could lead to increased skin cancer risk as well.

 And even though the vitamin D received during sun exposure is beneficial, a few factors should be considered when spending time outdoors.
 “It depends on skin type, how easily one burns, how fair one’s skin is, and what one’s overall risk for skin cancer is,” notes Evans.
 “There are differences in different individual’s bodies to metabolize vitamin D. The best thing to do is to do laboratory testing to check one’s vitamin D level to assess one’s baseline and supplement with oral [vitamin] D3 at doses that meet the needs of the individual.”

 On top of that, runners might also be at risk of developing acne as excess sweat combined with dirt and bacteria might lead to clogged pores.

 How to Protect the Skin on an Outdoor Run